kohtep/MadSimonX/README.md

 * Real-time debugging information about entities
 * Various small additions made just for fun

+The rewritten version of **MadSimon** also introduces additional features, such as:

+* Raw Input for the mouse (m_rawinput 1)

-## Console Commands
+## Console Commands maybe?

-Of course.
+Sure thing.
 For convenient control, it's best to use the engine's built-in API rather than reinventing your own system.
 A full list of available commands is provided below.

 | Command / CVar | Description |